 How to Win a DAAD Hearing the First Time

-The belief that someone cannot win license restoration on their first appeal to the DAAD is a myth that was created by unprepared and ineffective lawyers that wanted an excuse for losing DAAD appeals.
-The truth is, you can and should win!
+The belief that someone cannot win license restoration on their first appeal to the DAAD is a myth created by unprepared and ineffective lawyers who wanted an excuse for losing DAAD appeals.
+The truth is, winning a Michigan driver’s license appeal should be expected with adequate preparation and persuasive proof or evidence.
+You can and should win!
 If everything is done correctly, you should be able to win even a first DAAD appeal.
 The DAAD is commonly referred to as DLAD.
 The reasons that most appeals with the DAAD are unsuccessful are (1) lack of preparation, (2) inadequate letters of community support, (3) unpersuasive testimony, (4) unconvincing substance abuse evaluation, (5) conflicting evidence, (6) insufficient period of sobriety, and (7) poorly completed petition forms.

-Other evidence submitted, like the substance abuse evaluation and the petition, must be completely consistent with any other evidence submitted.
-Any discrepancies can result in denial of an appeal.
+Like the substance abuse evaluation and the petition, other evidence submitted must be entirely consistent with any additional evidence submitted.
+Any discrepancies can result in the denial of an appeal.
 A petitioner’s testimony must be practiced and rehearsed in advance of the hearing.
 The Hearing Officers are experienced lawyers and look for reasons to deny restoration appeals filed by drivers with alcohol or drug-related convictions.
-The burden is on the Petitioner to prove (a) that his or her alcohol or substance abuse issues are under control and likely to remain under control and (b) that the petitioner is not a danger to him or herself or others.
+The burden is on the Petitioner to prove (a) that their alcohol or substance abuse issues are under control and likely to remain under control and (b) that the petitioner is not a danger to him or herself or others.

 Do you want to work with the lowest bidder or a lawyer with a track record of winning Michigan Driver’s License Appeals?

-The defense team with LEWIS & DICKSTEIN, P.L.L.C., has decades of experience winning DAAD hearings.
-We have a system that has been perfected over the course of many years and is the recipe for our success.
+The defense team with LEWIS & DICKSTEIN, P.L.L.C., has decades of experience winning Michigan driver’s license appeals and DAAD hearings.
+We have a system that has been perfected over many years and is the recipe for our success.
 Regardless of your situation, we can find a way to help you.
-Many of our clients are in AA or other support grounds and many just rely on the support of family and friends.
-The most important thing is that your sobriety has been sustained for a period of time and there are people in your life who know you well and are willing to attest to your abstinence in a notarized letter.
-Everything else, we can take care of for you.
+Many of our clients are in AA or other support grounds, and many rely on the support of family and friends.
+The most important thing is that your sobriety has been sustained for some time, and there are people in your life who know you well and are willing to attest to your abstinence in a notarized letter.
+Everything else we can take care of for you.